vendia/blog/posts/2022-04-25-6-months-at-vendia.md

 ---
 draft: false
-title: 'No more burnout: Reflections after 6 months at Vendia'
+title: "No more burnout: Reflections after 6 months at Vendia"
-description: "Head of Design, Hailey Nevins, sharees why she doesn't regret leaving the Fortune 100 tech industry to work for a startup."
+description: Head of Design, Hailey Nevins, shares why she doesn't regret leaving the Fortune 100 tech industry to work for a startup.
-date: '2022-04-25'
+date: 2022-04-25
+authors:
+  - Hailey Nevins
 categories:
   - company
-authors:
-  - Hailey Nevins
+seo:
+  description: Vendia's Head of Design, Hailey Nevins, shares why she doesn't
+    regret leaving the Fortune 100 tech industry to work for a startup filled with kind humans.
+  title: "No more burnout: Reflections after 6 months at Vendia"
+updatedBy: alexa-vendia
+updatedAt: 2022-12-02T01:44:23.082Z
 ---

 When [Vendia](http://vendia.com) first reached out to me, I was at a bit of a crossroads in my career.
 I was making great money, helping improve customer and end user experiences and helping other designers grow their careers.
 On the surface, everything was great, but I knew a shift was coming.